Southern DHB Persistent Pain Service

 When the Pain Service receives your doctor's referral you will be sent a questionnaire.
-If your email address has been supplied this questionnaire will be emailed to you, if not they will be posted.
+If your email address has been supplied this questionnaire will be emailed to you, if not it will be posted.
 If you have access to the internet you will find it much easier to complete the questionnaires on a tablet, laptop, PC or mobile phone via a personalised link to a website.
 The paper copy posted in the envelope provided is acceptable, but slower to arrive at the Pain Service.
 Your referral is triaged when all the information is received.
 These questionnaires are used in many pain services across New Zealand and Australia.
 As well as contact details the questionnaires give us information about how long you have had pain, how it started, and baseline information of how it has affected your lifestyle and wellbeing.
 These questionnaires are part of a holistic assessment process using internationally recognised validated assessment tools and form part of your clinical assessment.
-If, for whatever reason, you have difficulty filling out the questionnaire, please contact either the pain secretary or the Clinical Nurse Specialist.
+If, for whatever reason, you have difficulty filling out the questionnaire, please contact the Pain Service administrator.
 It is also really important that you provide details of all medications.
-The questionnaires need to be returned before your referral is triaged.
+The questionnaires need to be returned before your referral can be triaged.

 As well as gathering information to help the clinicians choose appropriate strategies, in the long term as all the major Australasian Pain centres gather the same outcome measures the Dunedin Pain Service, results can be benchmarked by similar services to ensure it provides the best care.
 This enables the service to have strong quality assurance measures.